gaborbata/todo/README.md

 * note <tasknumber> <text>       add note to task
 * delnote <tasknumber> <text>    delete all notes from task

-* list <regexp> [regexp...]      list tasks (only active tasks by default)
+* list <regex> [regex...]        list tasks (only active tasks by default)
 * show <tasknumber>              show all task details
 * help                           this help screen

-With list command the following pre-defined patterns can be also used:
+With list command the following pre-defined regex patterns can be also used:
-:active, :done, :blocked, :started, :new
+:active, :done, :blocked, :started, :new, :all
 ```

 ## Demo